vdsm/virtual-dsm/readme.md

   - How do I change the location of the virtual disk?

-By default it resides inside a docker volume, but you can add a bind mount to your compose file like this:
+By default it resides inside a docker volume, but you can add these lines to your compose file:

 ```
 volumes: